Liberia Music Awards

-The Liberia Music Awards, commonly known as the MTN Liberia Music Awards for sponsorship reasons, is an annual Liberian music awards show held to celebrate musicians living in Liberia and in the diaspora.
+The Liberia Music Awards, commonly known as the MTN Liberia Music Awards (or simply MLMAs), is an annual music award show held to celebrate musicians in Liberia and in the diaspora.
 The first Liberia Music Awards ceremony was held on June 14, 2014, at the Gwinnett Performing Arts Center in Atlanta, Georgia.

 Categories

 The following are the categories for the ceremony: